dinhhuy2109/python-cope/README.md

 ```

-Basic usages and examples
+Basic usage and examples
 ------------

-See the [wiki page](https://github.com/dinhhuy2109/python-cope/wiki) for more details.
+Please see the [wiki page](https://github.com/dinhhuy2109/python-cope/wiki) for more details.